Wrist pain is any discomfort in the wrist. It’s often caused by carpal tunnel syndrome. Other common causes include wrist injury, arthritis, and gout.

 You can help prevent wrist pain due to carpal tunnel syndrome by practicing some of the following strategies:

-- using an ergonomic keyboard to keep your wrists from bending upwards
+- using an ergonomic keyboard to keep your wrists from bending upward

 - resting your hands often while typing or doing similar activities